Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 # Writing aggravation opinions

-- With a noted condition - known pre-existing condition existed before service - One key source is the etrance service exam
+- **With a noted condition** - known pre-existing condition existed before service - One key source is the etrance service exam

-- Without a noted condition - no documentation on the entrance service exam
+- **Without a noted condition** - no documentation on the entrance service exam

-- Secondary (Allen) - Non-service connected condition has agraved beyond natural progression secondary to a service connectd condition
+- **Secondary (Allen)** - Non-service connected condition has agraved beyond natural progression secondary to a service connectd condition

+- Entrance service exam may not be always available especially in the case of veterans engaged in a short term service

+- A simple statement by a veteran that a condition existed prior to enrolment is not sufficient for a disbility claim, but if the veteran states as such, you can suggest that the veteran forward medical records or proof to VBA for processing